-The European Commission believes that a pan-European eCall has the potential to save up to 2500 fatalities annually in EU-25 when fully deployed (COM(2005) 431 of 14.9.2005: Bringing eCall to Citizens).
 While no empirical studies of the effects of injury outcomes have been found, some prospective studies have estimated likely effects on fatalities and serious injuries.
-An overview of the results from these studies is given in Table 3.
+An overview of the results from these studies is given in Table 4.
 The results are shown as intervals of the estimated likely upper and lower limits of the possible reductions of fatalities and severe injuries.
-Studies that do not provide a comprehensible description of the methods are not included in the overview (Elvik et al., 2009).
+Studies that do not provide a comprehensible description of the methods are not included in the overview (Elvik et al, 2009).

-Table 3: Effects on numbers of fatalities and serious injuries of automatic crash notification Number of fatalities Percentage change in the number of Crash severity affected injuries in the study fatalities Clark & Cushing, 2002 (USA) All crashes 30,875 (-1.5; -6) Evanco, 1999 (USA) Accidents in rural areas 25,761 (-7; -12) Virtanen, 2005 (Finland) All crashes 919 (-3;-8)
+Table 4: Effects on numbers of fatalities and serious injuries of automatic crash notification

+Accident Severity Types of accidents affected Number of fatalities/ Injuries in the study Percentage change in the number of fatalities Clark & Cushing, 2002 (USA) All accidents- 30.875 (-1,5; -6) Evanco, 1999 (USA) Accidents in rural areas 25.761 (-7; -12) Virtanen, 2005 (Finland) All accidents 919 (-3;-8)

-Source: Elvik et al., 2009.
+Source: Elvik et al, 2009

 The studies assumed that all vehicles were equipped with the eCall terminal and that each terminal would function properly.
-They were unable to evaluate the impact of the precise location information given by eCall on the swifter arrival of rescue units at the accident site in evaluating decreases in road traffic deaths nor the overall impact of the system which involves additional players.
+They were unable to evaluate the impact of the precise location information given by eCall, on the swifter arrival of rescue units at the accident site. in evaluating decreases in road traffic deaths nor the overall impact of the system which involves additional players.

-A recent French study (Chauvel & Haviotte, 2011) looked at the effectiveness of eCall in 202 crashes in France and found a 2.8 % reduction in fatalities.
-A global assessment of studies carried out to date presented in the report is shown in Table 4.
+A French study (Chauvel and Haviotte, 2011) looked at the effectiveness of eCall in 202 accidents in France and found 2,8% reduction in fatalities.
+A global assessment of studies carried out to date presented in the report is shown in Table 5.